jackfoxy/urQL/docs/10-query.md

     | expression [ NOT ] BETWEEN expression [ AND ] expression
     | [ NOT ] EXISTS { <column value> | <scalar-query> } }
 ```
+`[ NOT ] EQUIV` is a binary operator, similar to (not) equals `<>`, `=`.
+However, comparing two `NOT EXISTS` yields true.

+`[ NOT ] BETWEEN ... [ AND ]`

+tests for in the range defined by the beginning expression and the ending expression.
+The test expression, beginning and ending expression must all be the same data type.
+Ending expression must be greater than beginning expression.

+`BETWEEN` returns TRUE if the value of the test expression is greater than or equal to the value of beginning expression and less than or equal to the value of ending expression.

 When applied to a column `EXISTS` tests whether the returned `<row-type>` includes the required column.
 In the case of `<scalar-query>`, it tests whether a CTE returns any rows.

-`[ NOT ] EQUIV` is a binary operator, similar to (not) equals `<>`, `=`.
-However, comparing two `NOT EXISTS` yields true.

 `<scalar-query>` is a CTE that selects for one column.
 Depending on whether the operator expects a set or a value, it operates on the entire result set or on the first row returned, respectively.